Electric blanket

 Why replace once a week?

 After a week of sleeping on your pillowcase, the growth of bacteria on a pillowcase increases exponentially.
-Even more than 3 million more bacteria than on a toilet seat, according to the National Sleep Foundation.
-Most of these bacteria are totally harmless though, it’s just that the likelihood of them forming harmful ones increases.
-So leaving a pillowcase around a pillow for longer than a week is to be avoided, we think, especially if you don’t use an extra pillow protector.
+Up to even over 17,000 more bacteria than on a toilet seat, according to the National Sleep Foundation.
+Most of these bacteria are totally harmless, but the risk of harmful infections does increase.
+So avoid leaving a pillowcase around a pillow for long periods of time, especially if you don’t use an extra pillow protector.

 How long do pillowcases last?

 Pillowcases fade, wear out or get stained.
 Stains are often caused by the penetration of sweat, dust and dead skin cells.
-A pillowcase lasts an average of 2 to 4 years.
-Depending on the quality, washing and frequency of use.
+A pillowcase lasts an average of 2 to 4 years depending on quality and frequency of washing and use.

 Still continue to sleep on a yellow or yellowed pillowcase….

-Also, a yellowed pillowcase often indicates an old pillowcase, so it’s better to replace it.
+Also, yellowing often indicates an old pillowcase, and then it’s better to replace it.

 Pros and cons of changing a pillowcase often